yohasebe/openai-chat-api-workflow/README.md

 - **Text-to-Speech Speed**: The speed of the generated audio.
 Select a value from 0.25 to 4.0. (default: `1.0`)
 - **TTS Instruction**: Specify character or speaking style instructions for text-to-speech synthesis.
 - **Automatic Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice. (default: `disabled`)
-- **Text-to-Speech Replacement CSV Path**: Set the path to the CSV file containing text-to-speech replacement pairs in the format `original_text, replacement_text`.

 **Other Settings**

-- **Your First Language**: Set your first language.
-This language is used when using GPT for translation. (default: `English`)
-- **Your Second Language**: Set your second language.
-This language is used when using GPT for translation. (default: `Japanese`)
 - **Sound**: If checked, a notification sound will play when the response is returned. (default: `disabled`)
 - **Save File Path**: If set, the results will be saved in the specified path as a markdown file. (default: `not set`)